 Here are some of the most popular stablecoins on the crypto exchanges as of August 2021:

 - Binance USD – backed by USD

 - Gemini Dollar – backed by USD

 Limitations of Stablecoins

 While stablecoins have so many obvious advantages, there are several limitations to their use too.
 Libra, proposed by Facebook, is a currency-collateralized stablecoin backed by several fiat currencies around the world, which shows how stablecoins can go wrong.
-The value of fiat currencies is run by single entities (reserve banks and governments), there are a lot of regulations that are imposed on their trades.
+The value of fiat currencies is run by single entities (reserve banks and governments), and there are a lot of regulations that are imposed on their trades.

 For instance, Libra, when it went public with its coin, faced a huge amount of regulatory blowback from governments around the world.
-Due to so much resistance, Facebook had dropped their multi-currency claim and was rebranded.
+Due to so much resistance, Facebook had dropped its multi-currency claim and was rebranded.

 While stablecoins are less volatile, they are also less liquid than other cryptos.
 This is especially the case with commodity-collateralized stablecoins.
 If gold prices crash around the world due to an unforeseen calamity, coins like DGX, which are backed by gold, also fall.

 Crypto-collateralized coins are also faced with volatility issues because they are dependent on price instability.
 They are tied to the value of a particular cryptocurrency, and if that crypto takes a huge fall, stablecoins backed by it also take a nosedive.